-The bank's problem loan ratio of 3.6% as of year-end 2019 remained high compared with that of its closest domestic peers and decreased from 5.8% as of year-end 2018.
-Most of the bank's total problem loan exposures stem from its legacy exposures to Italy, although the UK portfolio has started to weaken.
-Aareal Bank's initiated measures to effectively and meaningfully reduce the risks resulting from these exposures finally did lead to a market improvement in nonperforming loans in late 2019; however, the increasing downside risks for the economy have risen to unprecedented levels in the meantime, although we expect those to be sufficiently mitigated by the bank's strong capitalisation metrics.
+The bank's problem loan ratio of 3.8% as of June 2020 remained high compared with that of its closest domestic peers.
+Most of the bank's total problem loan exposures stem from its legacy exposures to Italy, followed by the UK.
+Aareal's initiated measures to effectively and meaningfully reduce the risks resulting from these exposures finally did lead to an improvement in nonperforming loans in late 2019; however, the downside risks for the economy have risen to unprecedented levels in the meantime, although we expect those to be mitigated by the bank's strong capitalisation metrics.